 |Tuesday and Friday|

-In addition to the designated days, unattended watering or irrigation is allowed between the times of 9 a.m. and 6 p.m. to encourage good watering processes and prevent evaporative loss.
+In addition to the designated days, unattended watering or irrigation is not allowed between the times of 9 a.m. and 6 p.m. to encourage good watering processes and prevent evaporative loss.

 Hand watering or drip irrigation may still occur on any day and timeframe.
 The use of well water, treated wastewater (effluent) or other alternative water supply sources for irrigation is also exempt from the watering schedule.
 View more information about exceptions to the watering schedule here.